llvm/circt/docs/RationaleRTL-SV.md

 // Is equivalent to the above array example.
 ```

-**Note**: This ordering scheme is unintuitive for anyone expecting C
-array-like ordering.
-In a C, arrays are laid out with index 0 as the least
-significant value.
-In the CIRCT _model_ (assembly and C++), it is the
-opposite -- the most significant value is located at the zero index.
-The
-produced hardware, however, _is_ in C-style order as operands are printed (in
-SystemVerilog) in the same lexical order as the assembly.
-Since SystemVerilog
-array concatenation and array creation are listed in MSB to LSB
-left-to-right, the ordering is reversed again.
+### Array slicing and indexing

+Should `array_get %arr123[%1]` (wherein `%1` is dynamically zero) result in
+`0x3` or `0x1`?
+It is currently `0x3` in SystemVerilog.
+I think we need to
+define this consistently to ensure sound transformations (e.g. constant
+folding).

 ### Bitcasts

 The bitcast operation represents a bitwise reinerpretation (cast) of a value.
 This always synthesizes away in hardware, though it may or may not be
 syntactically represented in lowering or export language.
+Since bitcasting

-Since bitcasting requires information on the bitwise layout of the types on
+requires information on the bitwise layout of the types on which it operates,
-which it operates, we discuss that here.
-All of the types are _packed_,
+we discuss that here.
+All of the types are _packed_, meaning there is never
-meaning there is never padding or alignment.
+padding or alignment.

 - **Integer bit vectors**: MLIR's `IntegerType` with `Signless` semantics are
 used to represent bit vectors.
 They are never padded or aligned.